 by Maximilien Luc Proctor, edited by Martin Bremer

 Two years ago, Llinás came to Rotterdam with La Flor (Part 1), a two-episode, five-hour film featuring a mummy and a musical.
-This year he returned with La Flor complete, a three-part, six-episode, fourteen-hour epic genre(s) film, riding a wave of praise from its premiere last August in Locarno.
+This year he returned with La Flor complete, a three-part, six-episode, fourteen-hour epic genre(s) film, riding a wave of praise from its screenings last August in Locarno.
 The film was partly brought to life by money from the Hubert Bals Fund, an initiative out of Rotterdam which seeks to help films from Africa, Asia, Latin America, the Middle East and Eastern Europe reach completion.
 Llinás left this year’s edition with the Hubert Bals Audience choice award for La Flor (Part 2), a cohesive episode in three acts outlining a poetic spy thriller filmed in far-flung locations on multiple continents.
 It was my personal favorite of the three parts, and marks a major milestone in independent low-to-no budget filmmaking.
 I sat down with Llinás in Rotterdam, where he was more than happy to talk about the film for longer than the 30-minute slot we’d been allotted.

 Maximilien Luc Proctor: I know that the idea for the film began when you saw the four actresses perform.
 I’m curious about the genesis of the film after you had decided on that element as being the center of the project.
 How did you decide to do episodes, and with a prologue and epilogue structure?